-Prague is an old city – it’s history dates all the way back to 870 AD with the founding of Prague Castle by Bořivoj – and after 894, it cemented itself as the jewel in the Czech crown, by becoming the seat of Bohemia and the Premyslid Princes (Premyslovci).
-Over the next several hundred years, the city grew to be a bustling trade town and, eventually, another Castle – known as Vysehrad – was built on the opposite bank of the river in the first half of the 11th century.
+The history of Prague dates all the way back to 870 AD when Bořivoj, Duke of Bohemia, put down the foundation of Prague Castle.
+During 894, Prague became the jewel in the Czech crown.
+This was by becoming both the seat of Bohemia and of the Premyslid Princes.
+Over the following centuries the city was continuously growing, gradually becoming a bustling trade town.
+In the first half of the 11th century, another Castle, with the name of Vysehrad was built on the opposite bank of the river Vltava.